elenamedea/data-visualisation/README.md

 <br>

 ### (1) Violin Plot
-A box plot and kernel density plot hybrid that shows summary statistics as well as the full distribution of the data
+A box plot and kernel density plot hybrid that shows summary statistics as well as the full distribution of the data.

 <p align="left">
   <img src="R_plots/violin_plot.jpeg" width = "70%" height = "87%"/>